Seasoning and Dressing Manufacturers

 Recent Developments

-- The producer price index (PPI) for seasoning and dressing manufacturers, which measures prices before reaching consumers, rose 1.1% in November compared to a year ago after increasing 4.6%% in the previous November-versus-November annual comparison, according to the latest US Bureau of Labor Statistics data.
-At the retail level, the consumer price index (CPI) for spices, seasonings, condiments, and sauces rose 1.7% year over year in November, about on par with food at home, up 1.6% over the same period.
-Employment by the industry fell 3.3% in October compared to a year ago, while average wages at food manufacturers rose 4.2% YoY in November to $23.67 per hour, pennies short of their high in October, BLS data show.
+• The producer price index (PPI) for seasoning and dressing manufacturers, which measures prices producers receive for their products, stayed flat in December compared to a year ago but was just shy of its peak in November, according to the latest US Bureau of Labor Statistics data.
+Employment by the industry fell 3.6% in December compared to a year ago, while average wages at food manufacturers rose 4.6% YoY in January to a new high of $24.08 per hour, BLS data show.

 Get A Demo